ibm-messaging/mq-dev-patterns/reactjs/README.md

 * Modify the `homepage` value in `package.json` to point at your own forked repo.
 * Run `npm run deploy`

 For example we have an instance of the app deployed [here](https://chughts.github.io/mq-dev-patterns/).
-You will need to specify the endpoint of your codeengine app, or any enpoint that is providing the required API the component is expecting.
+You will need to specify the endpoint of your codeengine app, or any endpoint that is providing the required API the component is expecting.

 ### `npm run eject`